teepeeoz/schemaspyextension/docs/source/index.rst

 Background
 ----------

-The SchemaSpy Extension is extending the metadata published by he excellent SchemaSpy tool http://schemaspy.org/
+The SchemaSpy Extension can extend the metadata published by the excellent SchemaSpy tool http://schemaspy.org/

-It allows the metadata to be extended so that the published data :-
+The extension can improve the metadata so that the published data :-

 * Provide metadata for CSV files which can be queried by JDBC drivers but have no column size or type information

 * Extend the RDBMS metadata for industry standards such as Oracle, DB2, MS SQL Server to lineage data or classify columns for privacy

+* Provide business meaning behin tables and columns for reporting and analytics

+* Provide review tracking for schemas, tables, columns

+* Include database schema versioning on documentation